SolidMaximo/Directory-Search-Program/README.md

 path including sub-folders based on a given file extension such as *.ls or *.png.

 The application is fully functional; however, it is limited in functality.
 It's a basic search find program.
-It can be easily modified to open or save files, etc...
+It can be easily modified to open or save files, etc....

+Once the solution is built in Visual Studio, the executable will be located at *DirectoryStructure\bin\Debug\DirectoryStructure.exe*